On the Hadamard product of degenerate subvarieties: Some examples

 \section{Some examples}

 Here we collect some examples to show the role of the genericity assumption in our results; we use \verb|CoCoA| (\cite{CoCoA}), following the procedure given in \cite{BCFL1}.

-In Example \ref{Ex2.7} we have $n\geq N$, but $X$ and $Y$ are not generic enough to have the matrix $M'$ of maximal rank (see Theorem \ref{teoXtimesYbign} and Corollary \ref{corXtimesYbign}).
+In Example \ref{Ex2.7} we have $n\geq N$, but $X$ and $Y$ are not generic enough to have the matrix $M'$ of maximum rank (see Theorem \ref{teoX1timesXkbign2} and Corollary \ref{corX1timesXkbign}).
 Also, the varieties $X$ and $Y$ are both non singular, but $\mbox{Sing}(X\hada Y)\neq \emptyset$, and so $X\hada Y$ is neither projectively equivalent nor isomorphic to the product variety $X\times Y$.

-In Example \ref{Ex3.6} we have $n< N$, $X$ and $Y$ are generic enough to have the matrix $M'$ of maximal rank, but, $X$ and $Y$ are not generic enough to give a generic center of projection $\Lambda$ (see Theorem \ref{teoXhadaYN-1} and Proposition \ref{propsing}).
+In Example \ref{Ex3.6} we have $n< N$, $X$ and $Y$ are generic enough to have the matrix $M'$ of maximum rank, but, $X$ and $Y$ are not generic enough to give a generic center of projection $\Lambda$ (see Theorem \ref{teoXhadaYN-1} and Corollary \ref{propsing}).
 Also, the degree formula and the lower bound on the dimension of the singular locus do not hold.
 In Example \ref{Ex3.1} the dimension of the singular locus is equal to the lower bound.

 Finally we give an example (Example \ref{Exnocomp}) which is not computable but can be directly deduced from our results.